eddie-knight/RpgDB/README.md

 ## TODO

 #### Searching
 Search functionality will need dramatic improvement.
-Currently, a simple solution has not been found for creating a dynamic or agnostic search function such as `SearchWeaponsByField(string fieldName, string text)`.
+Currently, the only reliable search function across all categories is `GetByName()`.
+WeaponDatabase has starters for other search types that should be refined before being implemented elsewhere.
 Also, __the search functions are all currently case-sensitive__.